 Throwing a kids’ party at home?
-The truth is kids can be difficult to manage when they’re running around amongst your most valuable household possessions, especially when there are 20 of them!
+The truth is, a crowd of kids can be difficult to manage when they’re running around among your most valuable household possessions.
 So gather them all and get them outside for the perfect outdoor party.

 HERE ARE OUR TOP TIPS FOR MAKING YOUR KIDDIES’ GARDEN CELEBRATION ONE TO REMEMBER

 To get you started and make planning all the elements a little easier, decide on your theme for the day.
 One idea is to turn the garden into a mini carnival, with little stalls, tables and fun features in each area of the garden.

 You could hire a candy floss or popcorn machine and a jumping castle, and have activities like face painting, “guess the number of sweets in the jar”, and set up a giant ball pit.
 You could also do a ‘glamping’ sleepover party: for girls, set up comfy cushions and bags of beauty treats for them to get involved in and for boys, set up an intricate fort and a treasure hunt for them to enjoy.

 Think about what you will need to order beforehand and any possible lead times.
 For example, if you want to hire an entertainer for the day, make sure you book them at least 2 months in advance.
 About 6 weeks before, sit down with your kids and make a guest list for the party – make sure to include everyone so no one gets left out.

 Two weeks before, start thinking about party invites.
 Decide whether you’ll be making something creative with the kids, or popping out to buy them from a party store.
 A week before, make sure your big party food shopping is done and the cake is ordered!

 DON’T FORGET THE ALL IMPORTANT FOOD AND SNACKS